duty-bound/ramda/Ramda.md

 ```

 #### bind
-A function that enforces the binding of a
+A function that enforces the binding of a function to the desired context.

 #### call
 This is a very powerful function.
 It takes a function as a first parameter, and an arbitrary number of other arguments which will be passed to the function provided.